unboundsecurity/blockchain-crypto-mpc/docs/Unbound_Cryptocurrency_Wallet_Library_White_Paper.md

 5. Bob outputs public key of Paillier as well as *(x<sub>2</sub>, Q<sub>1</sub>, Q, c<sub>key</sub>)*.

-The zero-knowledge proof that we use in step 3 is different (and much more efficient) to that appearing in \[5\].
-First, we use the CFT range proof described in Section 1.2.3 of \[1\].
-We remark that in order to prove the CFT range proof, a Pedersen commitment of the encrypted value in a group of unknown order is needed (this achieves the effect of an integer commitment).
-Thus, Alice first provides a Pedersen commitment over a composite modulus to x<sub>1</sub>, and proves that it is a commitment to the same integer value as in *c<sub>key</sub>*.
-We use the proof in Appendix A of \[1\] for this purpose.
-Then, Alice proves the CFT range proof on the Pedersen committed value.
-Next, the actual PDL proof of \[5\] that we use is essentially the same as the one in the original version of the paper appearing at CRYPTO 2017, except that the range proof was modified as above, and Fiat-Shamir was used to make it non-interactive.
-We remark that since the CFT proof guarantees that the value is in a range that is different to the prescribed one, and in particular may include small negative values, the parties add a constant to the encrypted value to guarantee that it is positive (the constant is a multiple of q and so disappears when the result is computed modulo q).
-The addition of this constant value is carried out in the signing phase.
-As a result, unlike the description in [5], we no longer need to take *x<sub>1</sub> < <sup>q</sup>&frasl;<sub>3</sub>*.
+The zero-knowledge proof that we use in step 3 is different to that appearing in \[5\].
+First, we use a non-interactive version of the range proof appearing in [5]; this requires more repetitions of the proof (namely, 128) and thus is more computationally expensive.
+However, we wanted to minimize the number of rounds as much as possible.
+Second, the actual PDL proof of \[5\] that we use is essentially the same as the one in the original version of the paper appearing at CRYPTO 2017, and not the one appearing in [5], which is computationally cheaper.
+Again, we do this since this proof can be non-interactive, and enables us to reduce the number of rounds.
+Another difference is that instead of requiring Alice to generate x<sub>1</sub> to be less than <sup>q</sup>&frasl;<sub>3</sub>, we simply adjust the values appropriately in the beginning of the proof (by Alice sending how many multiples of <sup>q</sup>&frasl;<sub>3</sub> should be subtracted; this reveals at most 2 bits of information and so is fine).

-We remark that the setup of the Pedersen commitment values is carried out the first time that key generation is called, and uses the method described in Section1.2 of [2].
-In actuality, two sets of parameters are chosen, and this is needed for proactive security, as described in Section ‎5.6.
+We remark that it is possible to use the far more efficient CFT range proof described in Section 1.2.3 of [1].
+However, this requires using Pedersen commitments over a group of unknown order, and generation of such parameters in a validated way is very expensive (among other things, it requires generating safe primes, which is expensive); see Section 1.2 of [2].

 ## 5.2 BIP32/BIP44 Key Derivation